PrajwalRanaM/Patterns/README.md

-Please read this for navigation
+Please read this for navigation, open in raw

 solving some basic patterns